Domestic Violence Prevention Attorney Union County NJ

 Whether your physical or economic safety is being threatened by another party, your child’s custody and safety are at risk or a restraining order is being filed against you, it is critical that you retain the counsel of an experienced Westfield domestic violence attorney to represent the best interests of you and your child throughout the process.

 At The Law Office of Edward S. Cooper, we have extensive experience helping clients across Westfield, Elizabeth, Union, Plainfield, Linden, and the greater Union County area with domestic violence, child custody, and restraining order issues of all kinds.
 Whatever your situation may be, our law office has the experience, compassion, and the legal ability to help you successfully navigate this new legal landscape.
-To schedule a free and confidential consultation with our office today, please contact us online or through our Linden, NJ office at (908) 481-4625.
+To schedule a confidential consultation with our office today, please contact us online or through our Linden, NJ office at (908) 481-4625.

 What to Do If You Believe That You Suffer from Domestic Violence